merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 [![layers]({{images}}/Functional-occurrence.png)]({{images}}/Functional-occurrence.png){:.center-img .width-60}

-A collection of 869 core functions emmerges (note: the screenshot above includes a bug that Ozcan is working on fixing, once the bug is fixed in images will be replace.
-Can you see what's wrong?
-If you think you do, you can mail us your guess.
-The contestants who answer correctly would get into a raffle and can win a contestant that did not answer correctly!).
+A collection of 869 core functions emmerges.

 We can also see that the occurrence of functions is recapitulating all four LL clades.
 In contrast, the two HL clades seem to be mixed together.